 Substance Abuse Treatment and Mental Health

-The connection between drug/alcohol abuse and the criminal justice system is well documented.
+The connection between drug/alcohol abuse, chemical dependancy, and the criminal justice system is well documented.
 Judges, district attorneys and other prosecutors know that more than 80% of felony charges are alcohol or drug related.
-Experienced criminal defense attorneys must deal with the client’s substance abuse issues that led to the arrest.
+The best Mississippi criminal defense attorneys deal with the client’s substance abuse issues that led to the arrest.
 We partner with licensed mental health professionals and recognized treatment facilities in appropriate situations.
 The questions presented below are a good place to start in evaluating a person’s substance abuse and chemical dependancy issues.
-The following questions have been adapted from the Diagnostic and Statistical Manual of Mental Disorders.
-They are presented as a reality check for defendants and their families in determining whether the defendant has a substance abuse or chemical dependancy issue and whether treatment may benefit.Some Questions Regarding Substance Abuse:
+The following questions have been adapted from the Diagnostic and Statistical Manual (DSM) of Mental Disorders.
+They are presented as a reality check for defendants and their families in determining whether the defendant has a substance abuse or chemical dependancy issue and whether treatment may benefit.Some Questions Regarding Substance Abuse

-- Does your alcohol or drug use hinder caring for home and family?
-Does it make job or school duties more difficult?
+Does your alcohol or drug use hinder caring for home and family?
+Does it make your job or school more difficult?

 If someone’s life has become unmanageable due to substance abuse/chemical dependancy, treatment may be the answer.
 Treatment offers the best alternative for interrupting the substance abuse/criminal justice cycle for people with drug or alcohol problems.
 Many times the first step is a substance abuse and chemical dependancy assessment by a trained professional.

 If indicated, the treatment plan may include detox, drug testing, early intervention, outpatient treatment, or intensive outpatient treatment.
 Inpatient treatment can include partial hospitalization, full inpatient treatment, or medically managed inpatient treatment.
-After care can include AA meetings, NA meetings or other recovery groups.
+After care can include AA meetings, NA meetings or other recovery groups such as Celebrate Recovery or Reformers Unanimous.
 Professional therapists can provide an individualized plan such as cognitive behavioral therapy, in which negative patterns of thoughts and feelings about self and environment are challenged in order to alter unwanted behavior patterns.

 People with impulse control disorders have difficulty resisting impulsive acts that may harm themselves or others.
 These impulsive behaviors can include uncontrolled violence directed at domestic partners and others, inappropriate sexual behavior, arson, and stealing.
 For example, where some people may argue, someone with an anger or impulse control disorder may react with aggression out of proportion to the circumstances.
 They may fly into a rage resulting in injury or serious property damage and legal consequences.
 Drinking and drugs can aggravate impulsive behavior.
 Substance abuse can significantly magnify violent behaviors resulting in criminal charges.Bipolar Disorder